 Aside from my day job as a designer you’ll be able to find me in the kitchen.
 Trying new recipes from cookbooks, my favorite food bloggers, or experimenting with ingredients.
-So feel free to follow along as I learn cooking techniques and ingredient combinations!
+So feel free to follow along as I learn new cooking techniques and fun ingredient combinations!

 Growing up on the border of Mexico there are an abundant versions of flour and corn tortillas.
 And I am all about flour tortillas!
 This recipe was a huge game changer because it is a healthier alternative and tastes amazing.
 The spinach jalapeño puree is the secret to this recipe.
 Try it out for yourself and you will see how great these tortillas are!